Super Documents

 Some employees may not get onboard and may choose to leave, so you need to be prepared for that.
 Certain customers may prefer to receive physical documents such as paper invoices, contracts, receipts, and quotes.

-When you don’t provide a paper option anymore, it may upset some customers if they’re used to receiving physical documents from your business, and they may go elsewhere.
+When you no longer provide a paper option, it may upset some customers who are used to receiving physical documents from your business, and they may go elsewhere.

 You will need to communicate well with your customers and let them know you’re switching to a paperless office and give them plenty of notice to get used to not receiving paper documents and being comfortable with digital documents.